Bach no Senritsu o Yoru ni Kiita Sei Desu

-"Bach no Senritsu o Yoru ni Kiita Sei Desu" (『バッハの旋律を夜に聴いたせいです。』, Bahha no Senritsu o Yoru ni Kiita Sei Desu.) is a song by Japanese band Sakanaction.
+"Bach no Senritsu o Yoru ni Kiita Sei Desu" (『バッハの旋律を夜に聴いたせいです。』, Bahha no Senritsu wo Yoru ni Kiita Sei Desu.) is a song by Japanese band Sakanaction.
 It was released as a single on July 13, 2011, one month before the band's fifth album Documentaly.

 A pop and electro song inspired by the band's vocalist Ichiro Yamaguchi experience of listening to the music of German composer Johann Sebastian Bach while falling asleep, "Bach no Senritsu o Yoru ni Kiita Sei Desu" was praised by Japanese music critics for its progression, "literary" lyrics, the integration of choral vocals and four on the floor rhythm.
 The song's music video, featuring Yamaguchi dancing simultaneously with mannequins connected to him by metal bars was well received by critics, winning the 2012 Space Shower Music Video Awards award for the Best Video of the Year.
 The song was a commercial success, being certified gold by the Recording Industry Association of Japan for 100,000 paid downloads.